DigitalOnUs/inotx/README.md

 </div>

-#### Pending
+#### Pending items
-Fix issues with the output json because hcl is not standard
+-> Firewall rules and single instance
+-> Integration with Polo's code
+-> Connection with azure backend to feed
+-> Plugin for vscode

 WIP